gmjjatin/cbh-take-home-project/Ticket_Breakdown.md

 In the client side application code where the agent information is shown to a facility who uses this application,

 add a HTML form to assign/update custom id to the agent.

+#### Implementation

+Where the card of Agent is shown in the client side application for Facility.
+There add a form to submit 1 field - customId against the agent.

+If the customId exists , it should be autopopulated in the field.

+In the API request it should send 2 more fields - agentId, facilityId.
+Agent id must be available in the agent card and facility id must be available as that application user belongs to a facility.

+Also based upon customId exists or not , send  a PUT request or POST request

+#### Time

+2 hour

+#### Acceptance Criteria

+Facility should be able to add / edit customId against any agent